 Today, Elizabeth and John discuss Turkish policing with Hayal Akarsu, Junior Research Fellow at the Crown Center for Middle East Studies at Brandeis.
 Hayal is an anthropologist specializing in police reforms in Turkey in the context of authoritarian governance.
 Our conversation focused on what police reforms succeed in doing, even if they do not frequently succeed in reducing police violence, and on how police relate to state and military objectives in Turkey, Brazil and the United States.

-Our recallable “books” included the acclaimed television show The Wire and Franz Fanon’s Wretched of the Earth.
+Our recallable “books” included City of Walls (2001), the acclaimed television show The Wire and Franz Fanon’s Wretched of the Earth.

 Upcoming episodes: Next week is our final episode of Books in Dark Times, with historian of science Lorraine Daston.
 Down the pike: more Global Policing episodes, Recall this Buck 2 with ancient historian Peter Brown, and Sanjay Krishnan‘s post-postcolonial look at controversial Nobel laureate V. S. Naipaul.